Fahim-Titan/ServerlessQ/README.md

 6. Build and Run the Solution:
 	- Build the solution in Visual Studio.
 	- Run the solution locally to ensure Azurite and the Functions are correctly configured.
+7. Testing (optional):
+   	- It is not a prerequisite to run the project
+   	- To run the Unit test, Open Visual Studio, Go to test (at the top of the bar) and run all test.

 ## How to Run